dcaron/bluemix-liberty-microprofile-demo/README.md

 ![WLP is installed on Bluemix with IBM JVM](images/wlp-install-bluemix-ibm.png)

-If you prefer *OpenJDK* vs *IBM JVM*, please use the following command:
+If you prefer *OpenJDK* instead of *IBM JVM*, please use the following command:

 ```
 # cf push -f ./manifest-oracle.yml